Psalm 1:1–3 reveals two principles to guide you as you pursue success in your career.

 First Corinthians 15:33 is speaking to believers when it says, “Do not be misled: ‘Bad company corrupts good character,’” and Proverbs 12:26, “A righteous man is cautious in friendship.”

-Be a Christian witness to all, but be selective when choosing your friends, close associates, and organizational affiliations.
+Be a Christian witness to all, but be selective when choosing your close associates and organizational affiliations.

 Culture-driven definitions of what is good, right, and valuable come and go, but Isaiah 40:8 declares, “The grass withers and the flowers fall, but the word of our God stands forever.”

-We will all be tempted with unethical shortcuts and worldly compromises, but staying true to God’s Word always brings the best results.
+We will all be tempted with unethical shortcuts and worldly compromises, but doing things God’s way will always bring the best results.
 Obedience to God is never a mistake.